ArrajKamel/DataSystemTransmission/readme.md

   - Computes and appends a checksum.
   - Implements a Mealy FSM for sequential transmission control.

+- **Packet Detector (Rx):**
+  - Continuously monitors the incoming bit stream.
+  - Detects start and end of packets.
+  - Extracts and decodes payload and checksum.
+  - Validates packet integrity using checksum comparison.
+  - Implemented as a Moore FSM.

 ## Packet Structure

 Each packet consists of the following components: